 Challenge: Lack of Choices

 The ending of the traditional school year has, to put it mildly, put a huge wrench in families’ schedules.
-And as summer approaches, many parents are asking what will happen to their kids if stay-at-home orders continue and camps are closed.
+Many parents are asking what will happen to their kids if stay-at-home orders continue and camps are closed.
 Will families have to restructure their work and financial lives to care for the kids?
-Often times, parents of kids with disabilities can’t get help from grandparents, family, or friends because the needs of the child are so specialized.
+Often, parents of kids with disabilities can’t get help from grandparents, family, or friends because their needs are so specialized.
 So, how will parents handle it all?

-Parents of kids with disabilities know this drill inside and out.
-Their choices can be limited, if not completely unavailable, when it comes to securing childcare services, summer camp opportunities, or other experiences that come easily to the majority of kids.
+Parents of kids with disabilities know this drill inside and out.7 Their choices can be limited, if not completely unavailable, when it comes to securing childcare services, summer camp opportunities, or other experiences that come easily to most kids.
 During the pandemic, more families are now experiencing what it’s like not to have childcare options.
 And what it takes to create family systems that work.
-Parents of kids with disabilities want the rest of world to reconsider what choices look like for everyone.
-What does accommodation really look like?
+Parents of kids with disabilities want the rest of the world to reconsider what choices look like for everyone.8 What does accommodation really look like?
 And what does support look like?
 What does community really look like when so many kids aren’t included?
 How can we all be there for each other when times are difficult?

 Tip: The solution?
-Tag team parenting allows one parent to watch the kids, while the other completes work, chores, and self-care activities.
-Create a family schedule that works for everyone in the household and affords parents the opportunity to get things done independently.
+Tag team parenting allows one parent to watch the kids while the other completes work, chores, and self-care activities.9 Create a family schedule that works for everyone in the household and allows parents to get things done independently.

 Challenge: Flying Solo

 But for many parents of kids with disabilities, this is just another day.
-Some of these parents change their careers in order to have flexible schedules.
-Some downsize their lives, and even homeschool their children if public school is not able to meet their child’s needs.
+Some of these parents change their careers to have flexible schedules.
+Some downsize their lives and even homeschool their children if public schooling cannot meet their child’s needs.
 They spend hours in occupational, speech, physical, or other therapy every week.
-During the pandemic, these therapies are either greatly reduced or not happening at all which means potentially losing critical progress from previous weeks and months.
-Their kids may rarely, if ever, be invited to sleepovers, playdates, or parties.
-The parents have virtually no respite and spend a good chunk of time researching best parenting practices to help address their kids’ disabilities.
+During the pandemic, these therapies are either greatly reduced or not happening at all, which means potentially losing critical progress from previous weeks and months.
+Their kids may rarely if ever, be invited to sleepovers, playdates, or parties.
+The parents have virtually no respite and spend a good chunk of time researching best parenting practices to address their kids’ disabilities.

 The point is this: it can be done.
-Millions of American families find creative ways to make their lives work as they prioritize the needs of their children.
+Millions of American families find creative ways to make their lives work as they prioritize their children’s needs.
 It may be a different life than imagined.
 But a skills-based tiered approach is possible if love is at the center of the plan.

 Tip: Become an expert in flexibility.
 You may have had strict rules about screen time or time chatting with friends.
-Now is the time to revisit some of those hard and fast rules and come up with a plan that’s flexible enough to meet the emotional psychological needs of the entire family unit.
+Now is the time to revisit some of those hard and fast rules and develop a plan that’s flexible enough to meet the emotional, psychological needs of the entire family unit.
 This is an extraordinary time that calls for a new way of doing things.

 Challenge: Falling Behind Academically

-As student life drastically changes, parents are also deeply concerned about kids falling behind academically.
-They want to make sure that children are receiving the appropriate educational supports they need in order to thrive and excel.
+As student life drastically changes, parents are also deeply concerned about kids falling behind academically.10 They want to make sure that children receive the appropriate educational supports they need to thrive and excel.
 They are worried that they may not be getting what they need to master subjects and fulfill their potential, particularly when in-person tutoring support is largely unavailable.

 Remember to Celebrate These Important Things